quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Protected Frames Prior to Handshake Completion {#pre-handshake-protected}

-Due to reordering and loss, protected packets might be received by an endpoint before the final handshake messages are received.
-If these can be decrypted successfully, such packets MAY be stored and used once the handshake is complete.
+Due to reordering and loss, 1-RTT protected packets might be received by an endpoint before the final TLS handshake messages are received.
+These will not be able to be decrypted, unless the missing handshake messages are the second flight of handshake messages sent by the client.

-Unless expressly permitted below, encrypted packets MUST NOT be used prior to completing the TLS handshake, in particular the receipt of a valid Finished message and any authentication of the peer.
+Protected packets MAY be stored and used once the handshake is complete.
 If packets are processed prior to completion of the handshake, an attacker might use the willingness of an implementation to use these packets to mount attacks.

-TLS handshake messages are covered by record protection during the handshake, once key agreement has completed.
-This means that protected messages need to be decrypted to determine if they are TLS handshake messages or not.
-Similarly, `ACK` and `WINDOW_UPDATE` frames might be needed to successfully complete the TLS handshake.

-Any timestamps present in `ACK` frames MUST be ignored rather than causing a fatal error.
-Timestamps on protected frames MAY be saved and used once the TLS handshake completes successfully.

-An endpoint MAY save the last protected `WINDOW_UPDATE` frame it receives for each stream and apply the values once the TLS handshake completes.
-Failing to do this might result in temporary stalling of affected streams.
+Receiving and verifying the Finished message is critical in ensuring that the TLS handshake has completely successfully.
+A server MUST NOT use 1-RTT protected packets from the client if its response depends on client authentication.
+A server MAY use 1-RTT protected packets from a client prior to receiving and verifying the Finished message if it has accepted 0-RTT data and it treats the out-of-order packets as though they are only have 0-RTT protection.

 # QUIC-Specific Additions to the TLS Handshake